 A forward foreign currency contract is an agreement between parties to exchange a specified amount of currency at a specified future time at a specified rate.
-The Fund can use forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated; though the Fund has not historically used these instruments.
+The Fund can use forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.